Wzhang3912/Classifying-Recipe-Popularity-and-Rating-with-Imbalanced-Data/index.md

 - Type: text data
 - Feature Transformation:
  - Build a list of vocabulary from high Inverse Document Frequency(IDF) words from the `description` of **high reivew count recipes** (minority class label, class 3 and 4)
- - Vectorize the description text column using TF-IDF and the vocabulary from previous step
+ - Vectorize the description text column using TF-IDF and the vocabulary from the previous step
  - For each recipe, extract the top 5 highest TF-IDF values as the features

 `steps`
 - Type: text data
 - Feature Transformation:
  - Build a list of vocabulary from high Inverse Document Frequency(IDF) words from the `steps` of **high reivew count recipes** (minority class label, class 3 and 4)
- - Vectorize the steps text column using TF-IDF and the vocabulary from previous step
+ - Vectorize the steps text column using TF-IDF and the vocabulary from the previous step
  - For each recipe, extract the top 5 highest TF-IDF values as the features

-We believe that incorporating `description` and `steps` feature can improve our model's ability to identify recipes with high review counts since we built a vocabulary from those recipes and use TF-IDF to extract important text information.
-While there is a potential risk of data leakage since we use the class label to build feature, our approach to using the class label is indirect and we only use the training data to build vocabulary.
-We believe it is appropraite to use these text feature in our final model.
+We believe that incorporating the `description` and `steps` features can improve our model's ability to identify recipes with high review counts since we built a vocabulary from those recipes and used TF-IDF to extract important text information.

 <br>

-Simple sentiment analysis on `reviews` column:
+Simple sentiment analysis on the `reviews` column:

 `reviews`
 - Type: text data
 - Feature Transformation:
- - Manaually create a list of sentiment words such as `good`, `loved`, `hated`, etc that are relevant for extracting sentiment information
+ - Manually create a list of sentiment words such as `good`, `loved`, `hated`, etc that are relevant for extracting sentiment information
- - For each word in sentiment word list, binarize `reviews` based on whether there are enough review comments that contain that particular word
+ - For each word in the sentiment word list, binarize `reviews` based on whether there are enough review comments that contain that particular word

-We think that adding this sentiment analysis on `reviews` feature can as well improve our model's ability to distinguish recipes between high average rating and low average rating by the simple logic that high rating recipes often have more positive words while low rating recipe often have more negative words.
+We think that adding this sentiment analysis to the `reviews` feature can improve our model's ability to distinguish recipes between high average ratings and low average ratings because high-rating recipes often have more positive words while low-rating recipes often have more negative words.

 ---